Takayuki55/MediaPlayer/README.md

-# MediaPlayer is a C # project created in Visual Studio 2017(2010) and is software that plays music files in folders.
+# MediaPlayer is a C # project created in Visual Studio 2017(2010) and is software that plays music files(m4a,wav) in folders.
 ![Class](img/App.png)

 ## Releases-> TAG01-> Assets-> PlayMusicFolder.zip has all of the projects.